agera-sdk/previous-version-2/README.md

 ### Network

 The network API, `rialight::net`.
+The internationalization API uses the HTTP part of this API for loading developer translations.

 - HTTP client (not _server_)
-  - Use the crate reqwest internally
+  - Use the crate `hyper` internally (not `reqwest` due to how it detects the browser via `wasm32` arch.)
 - Sockets (TCP abstraction; in the browser it uses WebSockets)
 - UDP